 adding 1 tablespoon of white distilled vinegar, cider vinegar, or lemon juice to

-1 cup of milk.
-Let stand 5 to 10 minutes before using.
+1 cup (240 ml/grams) of milk.
+Let stand about 10 minutes at room temperature before using.
 Another option is to use

 dried buttermilk powder, which is conveniently sold in plastic bags or